 - Health care and family leave.
 Spouses enjoy special rights to make decisions related to emergency medical care for each other and to visit a spouse who is ill.
 Working spouses will also be entitled to family medical leave and bereavement leave.

 - Inheritance, property ownership and transfer rights.
 Beyond inheritance protections in probate court proceedings, many laws make it easier for spouses to transfer or jointly own property.

 - Parental rights.
 Both spouses will be listed as parents where a child is born to two married women.
 This does not apply to children born to a couple before they are married.
 (Married men having a child through a surrogate will still need to follow a more complicated set of procedures which they should consult with an attorney about.)
 Due to inadequate protections in other states or countries that do not recognize valid marriages of same-sex couples, however, we strongly advise couples to obtain second-parent adoptions by the non-biological parent, even if both spouses are listed as parents on a birth certificate.
-A court-ordered adoption ensures legal respect for both spouses’ parental status by the federal government and other jurisdictions that may not recognize marriages of same-sex couples.
+A court-ordered adoption ensures legal respect for both spouses’ parental status by other jurisdictions that may not recognize marriages of same-sex couples.
 Consult an attorney for further advice.

 - Workers’ compensation and wrongful death claims.
 Spouses may receive workers’ compensation benefits if a spouse dies in the workplace, and they may bring a wrongful death lawsuit and related civil claims that are dependent on marital status.